What to Eat Before and After a Surgical Procedure

 2. Eat anti-inflammatory and antioxidant-rich foods

 For some of the same reasons as you eat these foods before your surgery/procedure, eat them to support healing post-surgery/procedure.
 If you can, swap out the coffee for green tea too.
 Avoiding anything that acts as a stimulus will support healing.
+If you fall short of eating the required amount of fruit and vegetables, my favourite supplement to get my antioxidant fix is AO, learn more here.

 Anti-inflammatory foods include